durinfab/WebApps-Assignment7/README.md

 	4) date (mandatory, constraint)
 	5) rating (optional after creation, constraint).				-	Updates itself after each rating and displays the average of all ratings as a value with one decimal place, range between 0 and 5

-	One Boba Tea contains one drink and one variety of Boba
+	One Boba Tea contains one drink and one variety of Boba .Adjustments are conceivable.

 More information:
 - The functionarea for the employes should be protected by a univeral password